 _

 REPRESENTATIVE CASES

-• Medical Malpractice: A patient at Evanston Hospital sustained irreversible vision loss due to failure to control intracranial pressure during a meningitis infection.
-A downstate Illinois ophthalmologist neglected to recognize a displaced lens following cataract surgery, after numerous complaints.
-These cases are both in the midst of litigation by CorePoint Law LLC as lead counsel on behalf of the plaintiff.
+• Professional Malpractice: A patient at Evanston Hospital sustained irreversible vision loss due to failure to control intracranial pressure during a meningitis infection.
+A downstate Illinois ophthalmologist neglected to recognize a displaced lens following cataract surgery, after numerous complaints by the patient of pain following the surgery.
+These cases are both in the midst of litigation by CorePoint Law LLC as lead counsel on behalf of the plaintiffs.

 • Restrictive Covenants: two employees left their brokerage to start a competitor in produce trucking logistics.
 Their company aggressively pursued them for violations of noncompete, nondisclosure, and nonsolicit covenants.
 After refuting the accusations of their having solicited former clients and the alleged damages sustained as a result, they gained an agreement to become free to operate immediately (despite a 2-year noncompete term), and remitted less than half the demanded settlement payment.

-• Partnership Disassociation: an Atlanta woman joined a Chicago tech startup remotely, on the basis of a 33% share in the company.
-She worked fulltime for two years, then was fired after taking leave to be caretaker for her elderly father, because the proprietor asked to gratuitously dilute her share which she refused.
-CorePoint Law lLC is representing her for claims of partnership breach and unjust enrichment.
+• Partnership Disassociation: an Atlanta woman joined a Chicago tech startup remotely, on the basis of a 33% share.
+She worked fulltime for two years with no salary, when the founder requested from her to gratuitously dilute her share to 25% to free up stake for more investors.
+She refused.
+The founder summarily terminated her and extinguished her share.
+CorePoint Law LLC is representing her for partnership breach.

-• Breach of Contract: a partnership was attempted between an MD/NP couple, and a cosmetologist/beautician, so the latter could offer botox, radio frequency, microneedling, and other treatments requiring medical supervision under Illinois law.
-The negotiation fell through because the beautician did not like the MD husband to have full control over the income from the medical aesthetics clients, but she kept $30,000 of prepayment advanced by the MD/NP couple toward the partnership, while continued to offer those treatments off-label without a medical supervisor.
+• Breach of Contract: an MD/NP couple and a cosmetologist agreed to form a new entity so the latter could offer botox, radio frequency, microneedling, and other treatments requiring a medical supervisor.
+The negotiation fell through, but she kept $30,000 of prepayment advanced by the MD/NP couple toward the partnership, while continuing to offer medical treatments off-label.
+She was difficult to serve and refused to show up in court, until CorePoint Law threatened to and nearly defaulted her, when she hired an attorney.
+Litigation is pending.

-• Landlord-Tenant: a CPD officer purchased an apartment building, intending to rent the other units.
-When an existing tenant's lease was over, he withheld the entire $1700 security deposit because there was significant plumbing work and other damage, but the tenant disputed this.
-Initially, the lawsuit claimed not only the deposit, but the statutory damages available under the Chicago Residential-Tenant Ordinance.
-CorePoint Law LLC succeeded at proving, over the tenant's denials, that the landlord was an owner-occupant not subject to the CRLTO.
-Thus, he only needed to settle on the deposit itself (without the additional statutory damages of double-rent, and attorney's fees).
+• Landlord-Tenant: a CPD officer purchased an apartment building, to live in and rent the other units.
+When an existing tenant's lease was over, he withheld the $1700 security deposit due to significant plumbing damage.
+The tenant sued the old and new landlords, claiming not only the deposit, but statutory damages under the Chicago Residential-Tenant Ordinance.
+CorePoint Law succeeded at proving, over denials, that the officer was an "owner-occupant" not subject to CRLTO, so he was able to settle the deposit claim without additional statutory damages.

-• Conract Review: on behalf of multiple doctors, IT professionals, real estate investors, landlords, tenants, employers, employees, and others, CorePoint Law LLC has performed contract review and drafting, including negotiation of monetary and structural terms, review for enforceability and legality in relevant jurisdictions, optimization and improvement for anticipated terms not included, and - when necessary - advising parties to a contract over their rights and obligations in pending disputes.
+• Contract Review: on behalf of doctors, IT professionals, real estate investors, landlords, tenants, employers, employees, and others, CorePoint Law LLC has performed contract review and drafting, including negotiation of monetary and structural terms, review for enforceability and legality in relevant jurisdictions, optimization for terms anticipated to be relevant, and - when necessary - advising as to rights and obligations in pending disputes.

-• Breach of Fiduciary Duty: Three Chicagoland sisters who were beneficiaries to a trust sued a major national bank, using CorePoint Law LLC, for breaching its fiduciary duties as trustee with regard to two real properties held in trust left by their grandfather.
-They allege the bank did nothing to maintain the properties, either physically or in terms of rental value, did not utilize appropriate property management and repair people, and cost them over $150,000 in code remediation, renovation and repair, and lost rental profits, thus failing its standard as a trustee fiduciary.
+• Breach of Fiduciary Duty: Three sisters sued U.S. Bank for breaching its fiduciary duties as trustee with regard to two real properties held in trust left by their grandfather.
+They allege the bank did not maintain the properties, either physically or in terms of rental value, did not utilize appropriate management and repair staff, and cost them over $150,000 in code remediation and eviction fees, renovation costs, and lost rental profits.
+U.S. Bank's motion to dismiss was defeated and the case remains ongoing.

 FAQ

-• Negligence v.
-Contract Breach: A "tort," historically, is a civil violation between one party and another of general rights and duties.
+• Tort v.
+Contract: A "tort," historically, is a civil violation between one party and another of general rights and duties.
 For example, people may not knowingly interfere with each other's business or economic relations, may not defame each other's reputation, and must fulfill the heightened standards that apply as professionals.
-Contract breaches, on the other hand, are not based in general rights, but instead in a local set of obligations that parties agree between each other.
-Both tort and contract lawsuits involve the breach of a duty, the difference being what kind of duty has been violated (general or local) and what kind of damages may be available (e.g. restitutive, emotional, punitive, statutory) given the losses sustained.
+Contracts are not general/public duties, but a local set of obligations between parties which may be enforced if breached.
+Torts are negligent (or intentional) violations of general duties.
+Both tort and contract lawsuits involve a breach of rights causing damages, the difference being what kind of rights have been violated, and what kind of damages may be available (restitutive, emotional, punitive, statutory, compensatory, etc.).

 • Appeal & Precedent: Trial courts are bound to hold by precedents set in previous cases ruled upon in an Appellate or Supreme Court.
 Judicial decisions made in the trial court are not globally precedential.
 If an appeal is taken from a trial court decision, it means the application of law to the trial proceedings is being challenged.
-The appellate court may: a) overrule or affirm the lower court decision, which then reverses or affirms the decision made in your case, and in so doing b) create a decision which becomes precedent to cases in the future.
-The decision to take an appeal is relevant when a client feels that a different result should have been reached, and the challenged application of law has potential to become the basis of future decisions.
+The appellate court may: a) overrule or affirm the lower court decision, which then reverses or affirms the decision made in your case, and in so doing b) creates a decision which becomes precedent to cases in the future.
+The decision to take an appeal is relevant when a client feels that a different result should have been reached, and the challenged application of law has potential to become the basis of new trial court decisions in the future.

-1. Situation - you have been injured (physically, emotionally, financially) due to someone's failure, be it your employer, landlord, or business partner.
-You must make a claim to recoup the loss.
+1. Situation - you have been injured (physically, emotionally, financially) due to someone's legal failure, be it your employer, landlord, or business partner.
+You make a claim to recoup the loss.

 2. Negotiation - legal action is needed where parties cannot resolve disputes.
-Involving a lawyer may be good for advisory purposes, to attempt a direct resolution before going to court.
+You first attempt a direct resolution before going to court, engaging counsel only for advisory and strategic purposes.

-3. Litigation - you file a complaint in State or Federal Court, Arbitration, Administrative Tribunal, or other dispute resolution forum.
-You conduct motion practice and discovery until settlement or trial.
+3. Litigation - you file a complaint in State or Federal Court, Arbitration, Administrative Tribunal, or other forum, conduct motion practice and discovery until the case has been "worked up," and prepare for trial.

-4. Settlement - following 1-2 years of discovery, the parties often have the ability to determine their own likelihood of success, and reach a settlement themselves while saving the time, expense and risk of trial.
+4. Settlement - following 1-2+ years of discovery and pretrial litigation, the parties may be able to determine their own likelihood of success, and reach a settlement, saving the expense and risk of trial, which is all-or-nothing.

 5. Trial - the evidence collected in discovery is presented to a jury or judge to decide.

-7. Resolution - litigation is neither a casino nor a TV show; all the law accomplishes is bringing parties to "zero," that is, replacing a loss rather than creating a gain.
-The judgment is the vindication.
+7. Resolution - lawsuits are neither a casino nor a TV show; all the law accomplishes is bringing parties to "zero," that is, replacing a loss rather than creating a gain.
+The monetary judgment is its own vindication.

+_